OrangeSpyderMan/inkplate10-weather-cal/README.md

 `/calendar.png` remains available as a compatibility alias for existing Inkplate firmware.

+Named outputs are profile-driven.
+Additional display sizes and renderer implementations can be enabled as separate profiles while `/calendar.png` continues to serve the configured default.

 ## MQTT

 The server can optionally publish the normalized weather snapshot to MQTT for